 These are general usage instructions, for specific oil usage, see the individual oil product page.

 Topical: Apply 1-2 diluted drops onto area of concern.
 Add 20-30 drops to 1 oz. of unscented body, skin or hair care products.
-Add 5-10 drops to 1-2 tablespoons milk or honey and add to bath water.
+Add 5-10 drops to 1/4 cup Epsom salt or other course salt and add to bath water.
+Alternatively, you can add to 5-10 drops to 1-2 tablespoons milk or honey and add to a bath.

 Internal: See discussion on internal use of essential oils Dilute with carrier oil (see dilution guide here), milk or honey to evenly disperse essential oil so it can be taken internally.
 Once diluted, 1-2 drops can be added to the beverage or food of your choice.
 Add 1-3 diluted drops to a capsule and swallow.
 Gargle with 1-2 drops of diluted essential oil.